Skip to content

 The House in Paris

-The House in Paris is the fifth novel written by Irish author Elizabeth Bowen.
-It is set in both France and the United Kingdom after World War 1.
-This novel was first published in 1935, and has been called Elizabeth Bowen’s most complex work.
+The House in Paris is the fifth novel by Irish author Elizabeth Bowen.
+It is set in France and the United Kingdom after World War 1.
+First published in 1935, it has been called Elizabeth Bowen’s most complex work.

 The House in Paris Summary

-Similar to The Last September, The House in Paris is split into three parts: The Present, The Past, and The Present.
+Like The Last September, The House in Paris is divided into three parts: the present, The Past, and The Present.

 The first section of The House in Paris opens with Henrietta travelling to Menton to see her grandmother.
 Henrietta stops in Paris to meet with the Fisher family.
-The novel opens on Henrietta and Miss Fisher travelling to Madam Fisher’s house.
-While at Madam Fishers, Henrietta us told that she will be spending the day with 9-year-old Leopold.
-She is also warned not to ask Leopold many questions as he will be meeting his mother for the first time on that evening.
-However, Miss Fisher and Henrietta receive a telegram telling them that Leopold’s mother will not be meeting him.
+The novel begins with Henrietta and Miss Fisher travelling to Madam Fisher’s house.
+While at Madam Fishers, Henrietta was told she would spend the day with 9-year-old Leopold.
+She is also warned not to ask Leopold many questions as he will meet his mother for the first time that evening.
+However, Miss Fisher and Henrietta receive a telegram telling them Leopold’s mother will not meet him.

 The second section of The House in Paris, The Past, focuses on Leopold’s mother and father (Karen and Max) meeting years after Leopold’s conception.
-While having their affair, Max was engaged to Miss Fisher and Karen was engaged to a man named Ray Forrestier.
-Karen and Max discuss the possibility of marrying each other and breaking off their current relationships.
+While having their affair, Max is engaged to Miss Fisher, and Karen is committed to a man named Ray Forrester.
+Karen and Max discuss possibly marrying each other and breaking off their current relationships.
 However, they decide against this.
 Instead, Karen marries Ray and gives Leopold up for adoption, and Max commits suicide.

-The third and final section of The House in Paris continue from the first section.
-Ray picks Leopold up from Madam Fisher’s and takes him to meet his mother, as Karen was too afraid to meet him.
-Ray believes this is the right thing to do, he and Karen have had problems throughout their marriage due to Leopold’s existence and adoption.
+The third and final section of The House in Paris continues from the first section.
+Ray picks Leopold up from Madam Fisher’s and takes him to meet his mother, as Karen is too afraid to meet him.
+Ray believes this is the right thing to do; he and Karen have had problems throughout their marriage due to Leopold’s existence and adoption.
 On their way home, they drop Henrietta off at the train station so she can continue her travels to Menton.

 The House in Paris Quotes